Kim Ji-won: Philanthropy

-In February 2014, Kim participated in the "Pink Wings" campaign, a social contribution project organized by Vogue Girl, with proceeds donated to support low-income families.
-In November 2016, she participated in the "We Action" child protection campaign, which was organized by the Korean Committee for UNICEF.
-In February 2020, she donated to World Share, an international relief and development NGO, to support medical staff and patients at Keimyung University Dongsan Hospital in Daegu during the COVID-19 pandemic.
-In March 2020, she participated as a voice talent donor in MBC Radio's "Citizen Support Project", providing narration to support those affected by the COVID-19 pandemic.
+In February 2014, Kim participated in Vogue Girls "Pink Wings" campaign, with proceeds donated to support low-income families.
+On November 29, 2016, she joined the Korean Committee for UNICEF's "We Action" child protection campaign.
+During the COVID-19 pandemic, Kim donated to World Share in February 2020 to support medical staff and patients at Keimyung University Dongsan Hospital in Daegu.
+The following month, she served as a voice donor for MBC Radio's "Citizen Support Project" for people affected by the pandemic.

-In June 2022, Kim volunteered to appear in Big Issue, a magazine supporting the housing vulnerable.
-She stated, "I learned that it was a magazine that helped the housing vulnerable become independent" and expressed her desire to participate after meeting one of its vendors.
-In October 2024, she joined W Koreas "Love Your W" campaign to raise awareness about breast cancer.
-In March 2025, she donated to the Hope Bridge National Disaster Relief Association to support wildfire victims in the Ulsan, Gyeongbuk, and Gyeongnam regions.
+In June 2022, Kim volunteered for Big Issue, a magazine that supports people experiencing homelessness.
+In October 2024, she took part in W Koreas "Love Your W" breast cancer awareness campaign.
+On March 27, 2025, Kim donated to the Hope Bridge National Disaster Relief Association to aid victims of the 2025 South Korea wildfires.